SS-7321/MorseProject/README.md

 ### Wireless transmission

 Using a Wi-Fi adaptor and driver to connect to a router and transmit bytes through the internet will increase the portability and mobility of the device, albeit increasing the latency.
-For accessibility across various situations, both UART and Wi-Fi should be available on the
+For accessibility across various situations, both UART and Wi-Fi should be available on the device.

 ---